rnayabed/taurus/README.md

 ## Setup script usage

 ```
-Usage:  [-t | --target]
+Usage:  [-tb | --target-board] [-ts | --target-soc]
-        [-tp | --toolchain-prefix] [-ta | --toolchain-path]
+        [-tt | --toolchain-triplet] [-ta | --toolchain-path]
         [-ip | --install-path]
         [-nm | --no-minicom] [-h | --help]

 Option Summary:
+    -tb | --target-board                Required if --target-soc not provided.
-    -t | --target                       Required.
-Set the target to build SDK for.
+                                        Set the target development board to
+                                        build Taurus for.
+Adds extra optimisations
+                                        for board if available.
                                         Valid targets are:
+                                        ARIES_V2 ARIES_V3 ARIES_MICRO_V1 ARIES_IOT_V1

+    -ts | --target-soc                  Required if --target-board not provided.
+                                        Set the target System-on-Chip to build
+                                        Taurus for.
+                                        Valid targets are:
                                         THEJAS32 THEJAS64 CDACFPGA

-    -tp | --toolchain-prefix            Required.
-RISC-V GNU Compiler Toolchain prefix.
+    -tt | --toolchain-triplet           Required.
+RISC-V GNU Compiler Toolchain
+                                        triplet.
                                         Example: 'riscv64-unknown-elf'

     -ta | --toolchain-path              Optional.
-Specify the absolute path of toolchain
+Specify the absolute path of
-                                        if it is not present in PATH.
+                                        toolchain if it is not present in PATH.

     -ip | --install-path                Optional.
-Path where Taurus will be installed.
+Path where Taurus will be
+                                        installed.

     -nm | --no-minicom                  Optional.
-Do not create minicom configuration file.
+Do not create minicom
+                                        configuration file.
+Configuration is
-                                        Configuration is created if not specified.
+                                        created if not specified.

     -h  --help                          Print this message.

 ```

 ## Credits

 Originally developed by [Centre for Development of Advanced Computing, India](https://www.cdac.in/).

-Forked and further developed by [Debayan Sutradhar](https://github.com/rnayabed).
+Forked and further developed by [Debayan Sutradhar](https://github.com/rnayabed) & [Avra Mitra](https://github.com/abhra0897).
 All Rights Reserved.

 ## License